 A work of art that is made by attaching different pieces of materials.

-Our arts curriculum is embedded within all our weekly topics in the Foundation Stage.
+Our arts curriculum is embedded within all our weekly topics in Reception.
 Staff set out a variety of activities which encourage children to be creative whilst learning more about their topics.
 Here are some examples of how the children have utilised these quality resources within their learning environment to collage for a purpose.

 Topic - All about me - Carefully sticking pre-cut shapes onto an outline of their name.